 Our first day on the ground was also a great day, as we visited the Crown and Treaty Pub in Uxbridge.
 Although the pub is closed for refurbishment, we just happened to run into the new owner, who is going to send us pictures of the “treaty room” upstairs.
 Then, we went to our first appointment at Windsor Castle.
 Unfortunately, Mary’s security check hadn’t been completed, so she couldn’t go into the Circular Tower with me (where the Queen’s Collection Trust is held).

-But that particular long-shot paid off!
-In a one of a kind photo album book of the 1866 portrait exposition I’d hoped to find a photo of Sir Richard’s “lost portrait” as it hung in that exposition.
-At first, I didn’t find it where I expected it, but I decided to examine every photo to see if it were pictured in the background – and I found it!
+But that particular ‘long shot’ paid off!
+In a one-of-a-kind photo album book of the 1866 portrait exposition I’d hoped to find a photo of Sir Richard’s “lost portrait” as it hung in that exposition.
+At first, I didn’t find it where I expected it, but I decided to examine every photo to see if it might have beeen pictured in the background of one of those photographs.
+And, I found it!
 It is one of many, but it is clearly of the “lost portrait” of Lord Keeper Richard Lane.
 So, now I know how it was presented, and with which other pictures.
 I also learned a great deal about the exposition itself in the bargain.
 My host, Alessandro, told me they didn’t realize the book was so singular (it appears to be a commemorative album that was likely a gift to the bereaved Queen Victoria).
 Apparently due to my interest, it has been scheduled to be photographed in about 3 weeks, and placed online!
 This was a great relief because they have a strict prohibition against photography within the non-public areas of Windsor Castle, so I couldn’t take any of my own.
-My model of how the exhibit was laid out was close, but I now have a much better feel for the venue and the arrangement of the photos.
+My model of how the exhibit was laid out wasn’t far off, but I now have a much better feel for the venue and the arrangement of the photos.
 There will be a followup article on that one!